MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-deep-link-specific-location.md

-<properties
+---
-   pageTitle="Create a link to a specific location in the Power BI mobile apps" description="Learn how to create a deep link to a specific dashboard, tile, or report in the Power BI mobile app with a uniform resource identifier (URI)." services="powerbi" documentationCenter="" authors="maggiesMSFT" manager="erikre" backup="" editor="" tags="" qualityFocus="no" qualityDate=""/>
+title: Create a link to a specific location in the Power BI mobile apps
+description: Learn how to create a deep link to a specific dashboard, tile, or report in the Power BI mobile app with a uniform resource identifier (URI).

-<tags
-   ms.service="powerbi"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="powerbi"
-   ms.date="10/13/2017"
-   ms.author="maggies"/>
+services: powerbi
+documentationcenter: ''
+author: maggiesMSFT
+manager: erikre
+backup: ''
+editor: ''
+tags: ''
+qualityfocus: no
+qualitydate: ''

+ms.service: powerbi
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: powerbi
+ms.date: 10/13/2017
+ms.author: maggies

+---
 # Create a link to a specific location in the Power BI mobile apps
 You can create and use a uniform resource identifier (URI) to link to a specific location (a *deep link*) within the Power BI mobile apps on all the mobile platforms: iOS, Android devices, and Windows 10.

 URI links can point directly to dashboards, tiles, and reports.